 Don't ignore your gut but tread carefully

 Copywriter Megan Rose says her most significant lesson is: "To always follow your instinct, whether that's a bad feeling about a potential client or a gut feeling about what's right for a project (suggest it, even if it's off-brief).
 The only time you should ignore your gut feeling is when it's infected by imposter syndrome."

 Leap and go a little niche

 If we freelance, it's easy to fall into the trap of doing everything.
 We don't want to miss out on any paid projects, so we list a load of services but then risk spreading ourselves too thinly.
 What if we could be more focused?
 Would we benefit from going niche?

 Graphic designer Mike Hindle seems to think so: "A big one for me this year has been to narrow down my creative styles a little.
 While still varied enough to keep things fresh and fun; it was simply too all over the shop previously.
 The responses and interactions have been very positive as a result."

-Designer Kate Moorhouse agrees and thinks to find a focus helps: "Listening to others I'm now happier knowing I have a style for my work.
+Designer Kate Moorhouse agrees and thinks that if you find a focus that helps: "Listening to others I'm now happier knowing I have a style for my work.
 It's clear and simple, rather than trying to be too many things."

 Accept that progress can take time but perseverance counts

 If you're thinking of launching a business or going freelance in 2020, then Maywild Studio says you have to be patient and not expect overnight results: "Accept a gradual growth and keep secure part-time jobs during the first couple years while balancing your new baby."

 When things get busy, try to focus on one thing

 We all find ourselves juggling projects.
 And that can prove a struggle.
 During busier times, creative Amy Kilner says: "Focus on one thing, not 20!
 For me, it helps me be more creative and productive so I can switch off when I need to.
 I learnt this from a book called 'The One Thing', which is recommended."

 Remember to have fun